As Iran eyes end of oil export sanctions, will former Asia clients buy?

 "I think it will still take a long time as we need to overcome these hurdles," he said.

+Eneos Holdings 5020.T, Japan's biggest refiner, said it had not taken any action on possible purchases of Iranian crude.

+"Going forward, we will look into it, paying attention to moves on U.S. sanctions," the company said in an emailed response to queries from Reuters.

-(Reporting by Joori Roh in Seoul, Yuka Obayashi in Tokyo and Florence Tan in Singapore; Additional reporting by Aaron Sheldrick; Editing by Kenneth Maxwell)
+(Reporting by Joori Roh in Seoul, Yuka Obayashi in Tokyo and Florence Tan in Singapore; Additional reporting by Aaron Sheldrick; Editing by Kenneth Maxwell and David Evans)

 ((Florence.Tan@thomsonreuters.com; Reuters Messaging: florence.tan.thomsonreuters.com@reuters.net))